kubernetes/website/content/en/docs/contribute/new-content/new-features.md

 ### All PRs reviewed and ready to merge

-If your PR has not yet been merged into the `release-X.Y` branch by the release deadline, work with the docs person managing the release to get it in.
+If your PR has not yet been merged into the `release-X.Y` branch by the release deadline, work with the docs person managing the release to get it in by the deadline.
 If your feature needs documentation and the docs are not ready, the feature may be removed from the milestone.